moazmaksod/LabWise/docs/LabWise_requirements.md

 ●	Quality Control (QC) Failure: As defined in Section 3.3, a QC rule failure will automatically place a hold on the entire analytical run.
 Patient results from this run will be locked and cannot be released.
 The system will guide the technician through documenting the corrective action.
 Once the issue is resolved and a new QC run passes, the system will unlock the ability to re-run the affected patient samples.37
 ●	Delta Check Failure: When the system flags a result as clinically improbable based on the patient's historical data, the result will be held in a "Pending Review" status.
 The technician's interface will highlight this result and require a secondary action.
 Based on their permissions and laboratory policy, they can either initiate a re-run of the sample, release the result with a mandatory comment acknowledging the delta check failure, or escalate it to a supervisor for review.
 ●	Manual Re-run Request: A user with the appropriate permissions (e.g., Technician, Supervisor) can manually order a re-run on any sample that is still in storage and viable.
 This action will require the user to select a reason for the re-run from a dropdown list (e.g., 'Confirm abnormal result', 'Physician request', 'Suspected instrument error'), which is then logged in the audit trail.
 ●	Automated Reflex Testing: The rules for reflex testing will be configured by the Lab Manager within the Test Catalog module.
-When a patient's result meets the criteria for a pre-defined rule (e.g., "IF initial HIV screen is 'Reactive'"), LabFlow will automatically add the confirmatory test to the order, place it on the appropriate worklist, and utilize the original sample without any manual intervention.
+When a patient's result meets the criteria for a pre-defined rule (e.g., "IF initial HIV screen is 'Reactive'"), LabWise will automatically add the confirmatory test to the order, place it on the appropriate worklist, and utilize the original sample without any manual intervention.

 System-Wide, Non-Functional Requirements

-These requirements define the essential quality attributes, constraints, and standards that the LabFlow system must adhere to.
+These requirements define the essential quality attributes, constraints, and standards that the LabWise system must adhere to.
 They are not specific features but are overarching principles that govern the entire system's architecture, security, and performance.
 Failure to meet these non-functional requirements would represent a failure of the project, regardless of how well the functional features are implemented.

 Regulatory Compliance and Security

-LabFlow will be deployed within the United States healthcare environment and must be designed from its foundation to ensure strict compliance with all applicable federal and state regulations.
+LabWise will be deployed within the United States healthcare environment and must be designed from its foundation to ensure strict compliance with all applicable federal and state regulations.
 This is a non-negotiable, foundational requirement.

 HIPAA (Health Insurance Portability and Accountability Act)

 The HIPAA Privacy and Security Rules mandate the protection of all individually identifiable health information, known as Protected Health Information (PHI).
-LabFlow must incorporate the following controls:
+LabWise must incorporate the following controls:
 ●	Role-Based Access Control (RBAC): The system must enforce the "minimum necessary" standard.
 Each user's access to data and system functions will be strictly limited to what is required for their specific job role.
 For example, a phlebotomist should be able to view test orders but not modify or release final results.48
 ●	Comprehensive Audit Trails: The system must maintain a detailed, immutable log of all activities involving PHI.
 This log must capture every instance of a user accessing, creating, modifying, or deleting PHI, recording the user's ID, the patient data involved, the date, and the time of the action.
 These audit logs must be protected from modification and retained for a minimum of six years.49
-●	Data Encryption: All PHI managed by LabFlow must be encrypted at all times.
+●	Data Encryption: All PHI managed by LabWise must be encrypted at all times.
 This includes encryption "at rest" within the database (e.g., using AES-256) and encryption "in transit" whenever data is transmitted over a network (e.g., using TLS 1.2 or higher).48
 ●	Patient Right of Access: The system must include functionality, such as the patient portal, that allows individuals to exercise their right to access and receive a copy of their own health information.19

 CLIA (Clinical Laboratory Improvement Amendments)

 CLIA regulations establish quality standards for all laboratory testing to ensure the accuracy, reliability, and timeliness of patient test results.
-LabFlow is a critical tool for maintaining and demonstrating CLIA compliance.
+LabWise is a critical tool for maintaining and demonstrating CLIA compliance.
 ●	Standard Operating Procedure (SOP) Management: The system must include a document management module where the laboratory can upload, store, and manage version control for all its SOPs.
 The system must ensure that the current, approved version of any procedure is readily available to all staff.4
 ●	Record Retention: CLIA mandates specific retention periods for various records.
-LabFlow must be configured to retain all patient test records, quality control data, instrument maintenance logs, and personnel competency records for a minimum of two years.4
+LabWise must be configured to retain all patient test records, quality control data, instrument maintenance logs, and personnel competency records for a minimum of two years.4
 ●	Quality Systems: The core functional modules for Quality Control (Section 3.3) and Inventory Management (Section 3.4) are direct implementations of CLIA's requirements for a comprehensive quality system.

 GDPR (General Data Protection Regulation)

-While LabFlow is primarily intended for the US market, it must be designed with an awareness of global data privacy standards.
+While LabWise is primarily intended for the US market, it must be designed with an awareness of global data privacy standards.
 If the system is used to process data for any individual residing in the European Union, it must comply with GDPR.
 This includes adhering to principles of lawful basis for processing, explicit consent, data minimization, and honoring data subject rights such as the right to erasure.52
-The following checklist explicitly maps key regulatory requirements to their corresponding LabFlow features, serving as a tool to guide development and simplify future audits.
+The following checklist explicitly maps key regulatory requirements to their corresponding LabWise features, serving as a tool to guide development and simplify future audits.
-Regulation	Requirement	LabFlow Feature	Verification Method HIPAA 45 CFR 164.312(b)	Audit Controls: Implement mechanisms to record and examine activity in information systems that contain or use ePHI.
+Regulation	Requirement	LabWise Feature	Verification Method HIPAA 45 CFR 164.312(b)	Audit Controls: Implement mechanisms to record and examine activity in information systems that contain or use ePHI.
 Immutable Audit Trail: System-wide logging of all user actions involving PHI (view, create, modify, delete).
 Generate an audit report for a selected patient, showing a complete history of all access events, including user, timestamp, and action taken.
 HIPAA 45 CFR 164.312(a)(1)	Access Control: Implement policies and procedures to allow access only to those persons or software programs that have been granted access rights.
 Role-Based Access Control (RBAC) Module: Granular permissions assigned to user roles (e.g., Technician, Manager, Receptionist) to enforce the minimum necessary standard.
 Log in as a 'Receptionist' user and verify that functions like 'Verify Results' are disabled.
 Log in as a 'Technician' and verify that administrative functions are inaccessible.
 CLIA 42 CFR 493.1256	Control Procedures: The laboratory must have control procedures to monitor the accuracy and precision of the complete analytical process.
 Quality Control (QC) Module: Levey-Jennings charts, configurable Westgard rules engine, and mandatory corrective action documentation for QC failures.
 Enter a QC result that violates a Westgard rule and verify that the system flags the run as 'out of control' and prevents the release of associated patient results.